localstack/localstack/README.md

       volume (potentially faster).
 This requires to have the Docker client and the Docker host on the same machine.
 * `DATA_DIR`: Local directory for saving persistent data (currently only supported for these services:
-  Kinesis, DynamoDB, Elasticsearch).
+  Kinesis, DynamoDB, Elasticsearch, S3).
 Set it to `/tmp/localstack/data` to enable persistence (`/tmp/localstack` is mounted into the Docker container), leave blank to disable persistence (default).
 * `PORT_WEB_UI`: Port for the Web user interface (dashboard).
 Default is `8080`.